christso/crypto-investing-guide/README.md

 * bailouts and stimulus checks were temporary to help the economy recover.
 * the USA Patriot Act which granted law enforcement wide-reaching surveillance powers was a temporary measure to fight terrorism.
 * the power to declare mandatory lockdowns was a temporary measure to fight COVID.

-You choice, along with everyone else, will shape the world our children will live in.
-It's either going to be a world where people are victims who require ongoing government support, or where people are powerful and governments serve the people, or... a world split into the super-wealthy and the super-poor.
-Either way, you will be glad you took the lifeboat while everyone was still supporting the sinking ship.

 # The decentralized financial system